delonlee01/tp/docs/DeveloperGuide.md

 (e.g. `n/`, `a/`, `c/`).
 If the command parameter has a value that resembles a valid prefix, the parser will not be able to parse it correctly (e.g. `n/Bob a/l John` is treated as `name=Bob`, `address=l John`).
 We plan to change the format of command parameters to be enclosed in `{}` (e.g. `n/NAME` becomes `n{NAME}`).
+5. **Enforce names to be title case**: The current implementation allows users to input the `name` field in any case format<br> (e.g. `aLeX yeOH`).
+However, the checking of duplicate candidates for `add` and `edit` is case-insensitive (i.e. `Alex Yeoh` and `aLeX yeOH` would be flagged as the same person if they have matching phone numbers).
+We plan to enforce names to be title case (i.e. all characters are lower case, only the first character of each word is upper case) to reduce confusion in the user interface, and user experience.

 --------------------------------------------------------------------------------------------------------------------